eZmaxinc/eZmax-SDK-swift5/docs/ObjectEzsigndocumentAPI.md

 import OpenAPIClient

 let pkiEzsigndocumentID = 987 // Int |
 let eDocumentType = "eDocumentType_example" // String | The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more.

-// Retrieve a URL to download documents.
-ObjectEzsigndocumentAPI.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID: pkiEzsigndocumentID, eDocumentType: eDocumentType) { (response, error) in
+// Retrieve a URL to download documents ObjectEzsigndocumentAPI.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID: pkiEzsigndocumentID, eDocumentType: eDocumentType) { (response, error) in
     guard error == nil else {
         print(error)